DMRB content has been updated as of 1 April 2020

 Network Maintenance Manual

 The NMM replaces Volumes 1 and 3 of the Trunk Road Maintenance Manual.
 It provides advice, mandatory instructions and guidance on good practice for the management and provision of the routine and winter service on the trunk road network.
-It describes the processes for the management of the maintenance service including the interface between Highways England, its service providers and other stakeholders.
+It describes the processes for the management of the maintenance service including the interface between National Highways, its service providers and other stakeholders.

 The performance requirements for routine and winter service activities on the trunk road network are included in the RWSC (see above).
 The NMM, together with the RWSC, provides advice and guidance to enable service providers to achieve their performance requirements.